skwong-code/CodePacMan/README.md

 ________________________________________
 This is actually Learning project that is a part of the MIT Xpro Program for Profession Certificate in Coding with MERN.

+# <h2>Run

+Make sure you have NPM installed and the web server installed

+npm install http-server -g

+Start the webserver

+http-server